-Back a few weeks ago I was writing a blog on Best Date Night Restaurants in London.
-I clicked on to the website of extravagant Russian restaurant Bob Bob Ricard and noticed something they are doing that I think could completely change the way we eat at restaurants.
+Back a few weeks ago I was writing a blog on London’s Top 10 Special Occassion restaurants and I clicked on to the website of extravagant Russian restaurant Bob Bob Ricard and noticed something they are doing that I think could completely change the way we eat at restaurants.

 Hands up have many of us have been looking for a flight or a train somewhere recently?
 Hands up how many of us have found that the ‘best’ times are always the most expensive?
 The ones that get us to our destination at a comfortable time are always a lot pricier than the awkward middle of the day options.
 So, why is this?
 Simply because of demand.
 The higher the demand, the more money they can charge and the more money they will make.
 It works in the reverse as well where travelling at a more inconvenient time is usually a lot cheaper.